Functorial constructions related to double Poisson vertex algebras: Introduction

 Given a quiver $Q$, we construct $Q_\infty$ as the quiver whose vertex set is the same as $Q$, while its arrow set is $Q_\infty=\{a^{(\ell)} \mid a\in Q,\, \ell \in \Z_{\geq0} \}$ with $t(a^{(\ell)})=t(a)$ and $h(a^{(\ell)})=h(a)$ for each $a$ and $\ell$.
 Then $\Jinf(\kk Q)$ is isomorphic to $\kk Q_\infty$ as a differential algebra equipped with $\del\colon a^{(\ell)}\mapsto a^{(\ell+1)}$, $e_s\mapsto 0$.
 This construction is compatible with going to the doubles $\bar{Q}$, $\bar{Q}_\infty$.

-We refer to \S\ref{ss:SemiS-example} for a slight generalisation of this example, and explicit computations of the (Lie, Poisson, double Poisson, double Poisson vertex, Lie Poisson) brackets for each corresponding objects attached to the double Poisson algebra $\kk Q_{p,q}$ (which is $\kk\bar{Q}_{p,0}$ if $p=q$).

-Path algebras of double quivers are a particular examples of {\em noncommutative cotangent algebras} introduced by Crawley-Boevey, Etingof and Ginzburg: for any smooth $B$-algebra $\AA$, it is defined to be $T^*\AA := T_\AA (\Der_B \AA)$, the tensor algebra of the $\AA$-bimodule of $B$-linear double derivations $\Der_B \AA$.
+Path algebras of double quivers are particular examples of {\em noncommutative cotangent algebras} introduced by Crawley-Boevey, Etingof and Ginzburg: for any smooth $B$-algebra $\AA$, it is defined to be $T^*\AA := T_\AA (\Der_B \AA)$, the tensor algebra of the $\AA$-bimodule of $B$-linear double derivations $\Der_B \AA$.
 Its $N$-th representation algebra is the coordinate ring of the cotangent bundle of $\Rep(\AA,N)$.
 Path algebras associated to quivers are typical examples of smooth algebras, and we have $\kk \bar{Q} = T^* \AA$ where $\AA$ is the path algebra $\kk Q$ of the original quiver.
 Applying Hamiltonian reduction to noncommutative cotangent algebras gives an interesting class of associative algebras that includes preprojective algebras associated with quivers.
 We refer to \cite{CBEG} for more details about this topic.

 Motivated by this family of examples, we consider {\em semisimple versions} of our results.
 A double Poisson algebra {\em relative to a $\kk$-algebra $B$} is an algebra $\AA$ which contains $B$ as subalgebra equipped with a double Poisson bracket such that $\dgal{a,B}=0$ identically for any $a \in \AA$.
 Then all the previous statements can be adapted to this setting (cf.~Theorem \ref{Thm:rel-ComPoissonRed}), where the integer $N$ has to be replaced by $\underline{n}=(n_s)\in \Z_{\geq0}^S$ and $\Gl_N$ by $\Gl_{\underline{n}}:=\prod_{s\in S}\Gl_{n_s}$; see Section~\ref{Sec:SemiS}.
+We refer to \S\ref{ss:SemiS-example} for a slight generalisation of the motivating example of a double quiver, where we compute explicitly the (Lie, Poisson, Poisson vertex, double Poisson, $\ldots$) bracket defined at each node of the cube in Figure~\ref{Fig:PoiRed} attached to the double Poisson algebra $\kk Q_{p,q}$ (which is $\kk\bar{Q}_{p,0}$ if $p=q$).